charnley/blog/_posts/2025-02-12-digital-nomad.md

 categories: travel digitalnomad
 ---

-Traveling office, working abroad, and digital nomad setup.
+Are you looking for a traveling office, working abroad, and digital nomad setup?
-So, you want to be a digital nomad?
-A hacker on the go?
-I have some recommendations for you.
+As a weekend digital nomad, I have some recommendations for you.

 ![Home Ofice]({{ site.baseurl }}/assets/images/home_office.jpeg)
 ***Figure:** Home office with height-adjustable table*